mohsensadr/GenAI/README.md

 For training, please see examples in the `training/` directory.

 For testing the trained model, please see examples in `testing/` directory.
-Sources of Images: EUROfusion and SpaceX.